Technical Assistance Services

 • information sheets on a wide range of subjects that can empower individuals with disabilities to better advocate for themselves.

-We focus our legal resources on major cases which will improve service systems for people with disabilities.
+We focus our Technical Assistance resources on issues related to the following topics, often related to our legal advocacy designed to improve service systems for people with disabilities.
+Currently those are:

 Disability Rights Washington cannot provide direct assistance in the following situations: